kKapalka/chat-room/readme.md

 - Client user can now see who is he logged as: On successful login application title is changed to "Chatroom Client - zalogowano jako <username>".
 Changes are reversed on logout.

+-Bug found: on multiple logins/logouts client data stored in server side is not removed.
+[Bug reproduction]: Login/Logout as same user few times, then - on server side - push button "Lista klientow".
+Result: Multiple copies of the same username

 Changelog #3: 19.01.2018

 - added /help command which shows all possible functions